 Real-World Examples

-In this section, we’ll go over some real-world examples of PowerSploit in action to give you a better understanding of how these modules can be used in your offensive security operations.
+In this section, we’ll go over some real-world examples of PowerSploit in action to better understand how these modules can be used in your offensive security operations.

 Deploying a Reverse Shell